masak/strangelyconsistent-blog-posts/june-12-for-loops.markdown

         say "'$word' has $word.chars() characters";
     }

-The output would look like this:
+Running the program could look like this:

     Enter a sentence: This isn't my hamster
-    This has 4 characters
+    'This' has 4 characters
-    isn't has 5 characters
+    'isn't' has 5 characters
-    my has 2 characters
+    'my' has 2 characters
-    hamster has 7 characters
+    'hamster' has 7 characters

-Two new methods above: `.words` is a method on a string that returns a list of contiguous "word characters" (anything but whitespace). `.chars` gives the length (number of characters) of a string.
+Two new methods above: `.words` is a method on a string that returns a list of contiguous "word characters" (anything but whitespace).

+`.chars` gives the length (number of characters) of a string.
 Note that we can even do method calls and have them interpolate in strings; the proviso is that we end in parentheses (`()`).

 That's it for today.
-Tomorrow we'll have a look at regexes, whatever that may be.
+Tomorrow we'll have a look at regexes, whatever that may be. `:-)`